hp77-creator/hp77-creator.github.io/src/content/blogs/installing-clickhouse-fixing-a-macos-issue.md

 ---
-title: Fixing a MacOS issue while installing Clickhouse
+title: Fixing a MacOS script issue in ClickHouse while installing it
 date: 2025-05-13
 description: how a OS library update can break your DB
-visible: false
+visible: true
-tags: Database, blog
+tags: database, clickhouse
 ---

 So, Yesterday I was installing clickhouse from source on my system(macbook air M2), I am glad that `Clickhouse` has a very good